 - it broke after shredding several pounds of cheese – As bad as we may hate it, sometimes we really need to read the directions.
 This model is not designed for power users.
 Its manual advises that if you process for long periods of time, you need to stop and wait a few minutes before running the next batch.

-On the positive side, out of close to 4,500 online reviews, over 84% of owners give it a 4 or 5 star rating.
+On the positive side, out of well over 16,0000 online reviews, over 90% of owners give it a 4 or 5 star rating.
 They are quite satisfied with its performance and consider it a very good value for the price.
 In part this is because their expectations were realistic, but it’s also worth noting that many have limited or no experience (for the sake of comparison).

 A great many (maybe the majority) of the 5 star ratings are from people who have never before owned or used a food processor.
 It’s clear that the weak point of this model is in slicing.
 If these reviews were from more experienced users, they might have complained more about that.
 Just keep in mind that slices will be very thin – think potato chips.
 For coleslaw or sauerkraut, the texture will be very fine, not heavy or coarse.

 That’s okay because after all, everybody doesn’t need or expect the highest quality results for every single task.
 What people like best about this model is that it works so well for chopping and mixing, and they give it rave reviews for making foods like hummus, salsa, guacamole, and even baby food.(Back to Top)